waku-org/nwaku/apps/liteprotocoltester/README.md

 ### Phase 1

+> NOTICE: This part is obsolate due integration with waku-simulator.
+> It needs some rework to make it work again standalone.

 Lite Protocol Tester application is built under name `liteprotocoltester` in apps/liteprotocoltester folder.

 Starting from nwaku repository root: